Hypfer/Valetudo/README.md

 If your vacuum is already rooted **and you know what you're doing** just download the latest valetudo binary from the releases page and scp it to `/usr/local/bin/`.
 Then grab the `valetudo.conf` from the deployment folder put it inside `/etc/init/` run `service valetudo start` and you're good.
+Don't forget to `chmod +x` the binary.

 ### Misc
 The current version of valetudo is the result of 8 not so rainy afternoons.
 Expect bugs.